Gofrettin/x64Syscall/README.md

 As you can deduce from the provided diagram, the defender cannot monitor our system-call which bypasses all user-mode callbacks before the kernel-function is called.

 ## Information
-- What is a system-call: A system call is a technical instruction in the Windows operating system that allows a temporary transition from user mode to kernel mode.
+- What is a system-call: "A system call is a technical instruction in the Windows operating system that allows a temporary transition from user mode to kernel mode.
 This is necessary, for example, when a user-mode application such as Notepad wants to save a document.
 Each system call has a specific syscall ID, which can vary from one version of Windows to another.
 Direct system calls are a technique for attackers (red team) to execute code in the context of Windows APIs via system calls without the targeted application (malware) obtaining Windows APIs from Kernel32.dll or native APIs from Ntdll.dll.
-The assembly instructions required to switch from user mode to kernel mode are built directly into the malware.
+The assembly instructions required to switch from user mode to kernel mode are built directly into the malware." - redops.at

 ## Usage
 ```cpp